 Every culture, every family, every geographic region has its winter-holiday food traditions.
 The magazines at the checkout counter or in our mailboxes reflect this truth.
 Before we’ve even put the Halloween gluttony behind us, they’re flashing us with luscious photos of the five pies of Thanksgiving, the pomegranate-cranberry relish, and a shot of the “elegant leftovers” buffet.

 Don’t get me going on New Year’s Eve and Day.
 Look for yourself.
 We’ve hardly wiped away the crumbs of the New Year’s Crumb Cake when it’s on to Super Bowl Sunday: Bring on the bacon-wrapped hors d’oeuvres, the 12-alarm chili, the sticky wings with a seven-layer dip.
-Suddenly it’s Valentine’s Day and we’re munching homemade truffles with a side of triple-fudge-walnut-filled torte.
+Then suddenly it’s Valentine’s Day, and we’re munching homemade truffles with a side of triple-fudge-walnut–filled torte.

-Some of us find comfort in blaming it all on our hunter-gatherer genes .
+Some of us find comfort in blaming it all on our hunter-gatherer genes.
 Our north-dwelling ancestors binged like bears to stuff themselves on high-calorie food as the days got shorter, packing on fat reserves to see them through the winter.
-Then they’d lay low, not moving much until spring to conserve energy.
-Even if winter doesn’t suck us down into the clinical depression of seasonal affective disorder, many of us feel ravenous and sluggish the whole season.

-- I trick myself into doing more exercise, often in smaller, more intense doses: up and down the stairs twice when I just need to to put some towels away in the upstairs bathroom; trotting three times around the circular driveway on my way back from getting the mail or an armload of wood from the shed.
+- I trick myself into doing more exercise, often in smaller, more intense doses: up and down the stairs twice when I just need to put some towels away in the upstairs bathroom, or trotting three times around the circular driveway on my way back from getting the mail or an armload of wood from the shed.

 - I turn up the sunlight-mimicking, full-spectrum lights all over the house, especially on gray days, and try to get outside around lunchtime on sunny days for more exposure to the brightest winter light.